IOS Press: History

 A subsidiary based in the United States (IOS Press, Inc.) was created in 1990, based in the Washington, D.C. area.

-In the 1990s, IOS Press partnered with Ohmsha Ltd. (Japan) and re-established the Akademische Verlagsgesellschaft AKA GmbH aka AKA-Verlag (Germany).
+In the 1990s, IOS Press partnered with Ohmsha Ltd. (Japan) and re-established the Akademische Verlagsgesellschaft AKA GmbH AKA-Verlag (Germany).
 Other co-publishing and joint venture relationships have been formed to extend IOS Press' academic publishing coverage between Germany, Japan and China.

 IOS Press expanded to acquire the publications list of Delft University Press (Netherlands) in 2005, and has since explored open access initiatives for books and journals through TU Delft.

 IOS Press publishes a number of peer-reviewed open access journals, including In Silico Biology, Information Knowledge Systems Management, Journal on Satisfiability, Boolean Modeling and Computation and Journal of Pediatric Rehabilitation Medicine.

 IOS Press is a member of the International Association of Scientific, Technical, and Medical Publishers (STM).
 IOS Press is a signatory of the SDG Publishers Compact, and has taken steps to support the achievement of the Sustainable Development Goals (SDGs) in the publishing industry.

 In 2023 the company was acquired by Sage.